Digital Media Lab

 Each year, the Digital Media Lab accepts up to 15 students who have applied after completing the prerequisites:

 - Fundamentals of Journalism

 - Media & Society

 - and interviews with the Digital Media Lab faculty

 The Digital Media Lab is offered in the fall semester only.
 The block of classes, taught daily by four professors, includes News Reporting II, Editing, Data Journalism, Visual Journalism and Social Media.

 Students are assigned to the Digital Media Lab exclusively for the semester and should not take additional classes or commit to work at a job between 9:30 a.m. and 4 p.m. — Monday through Friday.

-If you would like to apply for the Lemke Digital Media Lab in the Fall 2018 semester, email Professor Gerald Jordan at firstname.lastname@example.org.
+If you would like to apply for the Lemke Digital Media Lab for the next Fall semester, email Professor Gerald Jordan at firstname.lastname@example.org.